khanhhongle22/DemoSpringBoot/README.md

 - demo6: Run background task and Schedule
 - demo7: Run background task sending email
 - demo8: Use RabbitMQ listener tasks
+- demo9: Microservice and use FeignClient to communicate between Employee and Address service
+- demo10: MongoDB CRUD with Compass
+  + Login account on mongo db website
+  + Connect and download compass tool
+  + Create a collection
+  + Edit db_user password and save
+  + Import mongodb in gradle, add connection in application.properties